Sanjay Dutt Takes A SLY DIG At Ranbir Kapoor's Affairs As He Speaks About 'Sleeping With 308 Women'

 Sanjay Dutt On Possessing Guns & Relationships With Underworld

-While speaking about underworld, Sanjay Dutt said, "I don't know if Abu Salem came to my house.
+While speaking about the underworld, Sanjay Dutt said, "I don't know if Abu Salem came to my house.
 There were some producers there."

 The actor also accepted his fault for possessing arms at his home and said, "It was a mistake.
 If you've seen the movie, you'll know why I got the guns."